If you want to read more of my writing, I send out the occasional newsletter. Sign up here:

 It’s been two weeks since I got out of the hospital now, and I’m still on oxygen.
 Which makes me feel about 90 years old, and is something that I never dreamed I’d need in my 40s.

 Here are a few other things that no one ever told me about pneumonia.
-(Disclaimer: This is not any kind of medical advice and is based on my singular experience.)

 1. When you are in the throes of pneumonia, before the antibiotics start to kick in, every time you cough, you will feel as though someone is reaching down through your lungs and pulling out your soul.
 And the sound will be violent.
 Horribly violent.

-2. If you have pneumonia but don’t know it yet, the whole not-being-able-to-breath thing can catch you off-guard.
+2. If you have pneumonia but don’t know it yet, the whole not-being-able-to-breathe thing can catch you off-guard.
 At one point, my lips and fingernails turned blue from not enough oxygen.
 I didn’t know it though because I was lying in the dark, clutching my chest and stomach.
 When my husband did realize it, that’s when we called the ambulance.

 3. Once your lungs fill up with bacteria-laced fluid, it takes a long, long time to get them back to normal.
 I thought once I’d completed the high-powered antibiotic regimen, I’d be home free.
 Nope.
 It can take weeks and sometimes months for you to get a clear chest x-ray.
 I’m still waiting for mine.